 Hence all earlier visa refusals to any country for any purpose must be annotated and explained in your visa application to Canada.
 Failure to do so may get your application refused and even slapped for misrepresentation under section A40.2

-Not disclosing an old deportation from the USA by one Indian, resulted in his Permanent Residency being revoked.
+Not disclosing old deportation from the USA by one Indian, resulted in his Permanent Residency being revoked.

 In the case of Singh, 2015 FC 377, pars.
 47-48, an applicant failed to include his prior failed refugee claim and removal from the U.S. on his temporary resident visa application.
 In Singh, the applicant “did not think that something that occurred in the United States over nineteen years ago was relevant to his visa application, given the intervening connection he has established with Canada” and “did not believe that it was required to be disclosed in question 2(c) of the form.”
-In that case it appears the applicant made a conscious decision not to disclose.
-However, we have seen in many cases where misrepresentations being alleged involving that the same wording at issue in Singh – question 2(b), when read together with questions 2(a) and (c), were capable of being misunderstood.
+In that case, it appears the applicant made a conscious decision not to disclose.
+However, we have seen in many cases where misrepresentations being alleged involving the same wording at issue in Singh – question 2(b), when read together with questions 2(a) and (c), we’re capable of being misunderstood.

 Specifically, in that section, the first question refers only to Canada.
 The second question refers to Canada and then mentions “or any other country”.
 The third question goes back to inquiring about Canada only.
 The way the questions are arranged and phrased, applicants mistakenly believe that the whole section is only about Canada.
-This is, unfortunately, leading to five year bans pursuant to section 40(2) of the Immigration and Refugee Protection Act (IRPA).
+This is, unfortunately, leading to five-year bans pursuant to section 40(2) of the Immigration and Refugee Protection Act (IRPA).